felangel/meet_mason/slides/meet_mason.md

 ```
 $ mason make example
 ?
-Would you like to add dependabot?
+Do you want to add dependabot?
 (Y/n)
 ```

 ---